WISH Program for First-Time Homebuyers

 WISH Disbursement

-Upon completing the program participation process, member financial institutions can enroll a homebuyer, reserve funds, and then request disbursement of funds through our new Community Investment Portal.
+Upon completing the program participation process, member financial institutions can enroll a homebuyer, reserve funds, and then request disbursement of funds through our Community Investment Portal.

 WISH Notice and Repayment

-If there is a sale, transfer, assignment of title or deed, refinancing, foreclosure, or deed-in-lieu of foreclosure of a WISH- or IDEA-assisted unit during the retention period, required notification and repayment calculations can be completed in our new Community Investment Portal.
+If there is a sale, transfer, assignment of title or deed, refinancing, foreclosure, or deed-in-lieu of foreclosure of a WISH- or IDEA-assisted unit during the retention period, required notification and repayment calculations can be completed in our Community Investment Portal.

 Policy Updates